 FIRST ALERT FORECAST - Active start to 2023!

 TUCSON, Ariz.
-(KOLD News 13) - Staying dry and mild Saturday night as we ring in the New Year.
-A First Alert Action Day is in place Sunday – some light drizzle/shower activity is possible in the morning, but the main front will move through during the afternoon hours.
-Gusty winds and thunder possible with this line!
-Heavy snow above 6,000 feet.
-Spotty moisture exits Monday morning with an additional, light system possible Tuesday.
+(KOLD News 13) - A First Alert Action Day remains in place Sunday as a storm system tracks through the state.
+Gusty winds, embedded thunder, and heavy rain possible in the valleys with this cold front.
+Most of southeastern Arizona is now included in a Wind Advisory through 8 PM Sunday.

+Heavy snow likely above 6,000 feet with winter weather alerts in effect through 11 AM Monday.
+Spotty moisture exits by midday Monday with an additional, light system possible Tuesday.
 Quiet and warmer starting midweek.

-SUNDAY: 90% chance of valley rain and mountain snow.
-Gusty winds and embedded thunder likely.
-High around 60°.

-MONDAY: 20% chance of an early shower.
+MONDAY: 30% chance of morning showers.
 Partly sunny otherwise.
 Highs in the mid 50s.

 WEDNESDAY: Partly sunny skies.
 Highs in the low 60s.